The virtual grid

 The pipes installed for analysis of the area to be protected are fitted with sampling points, which constantly draw in the air and convey it to the corresponding sensors.

 When a sensor detects an increase in oxygen levels compared to the limits set, it immediately transmits information to the control panel about the virtual area in which this increase has been detected.

 The distribution system

-When it has received the values from the sensor, the control panel verifies whether these values differ from the desired values and where necessary activates the generators, which produce the self-extinguishing atmosphere.
-This atmosphere will be released into the compromised area, thus bringing the oxygen levels back within the set levels.
+When it has received the values from the sensor, the control panel verifies whether these values differ from the desired values and where necessary activates the generators, which produce the oxygen-reduced air.
+This oxygen-reduced air will be released into the compromised area, thus bringing the oxygen levels back within the set levels.

 The synergies of the process